kumarshantanu/dime/README.md

 - Cascading dependencies
 - Overhead of tagging all dependencies
-- Not compatible with multimethods out of the box
+- Cannot inject in multimethods out of the box

 ### Other work